mehtavandit/mehtavandit/README.md

 ## 👨‍💻 About Me

 I am a passionate Data Engineer with experience in developing scalable data pipelines and implementing machine learning solutions.
-Currently pursuing a Master’s in Applied Computer Science at Concordia University, I am dedicated to transforming raw data into valuable insights.
+Currently pursuing a Master’s in Applied Computer Science at Concordia University, I am dedicated to transform raw data into valuable insights.

 ---